 Are internships only for students?

-Even when upskilling mid-career, many academic programmes, even online ones offer internship opportunities.
+When upskilling mid-career, many academic programmes, even online ones, offer internship opportunities.
 It’s a great opportunity to explore, get a feel of the work culture and develop skills.

 Are internships worth it?